selftechy/javascript-typescript-programs/README.md

 # javascript-typescript-programs
-This repo contains Javascript and Typescript programs
+This repo contains Javascript and Typescript programs.
+Beginner level.